Classifying Evangelion: From Zero-Shot to Training Heads

 Premise

-Images are the most visual modality, so we’ll use them as the primary example — though the same principles apply to text, audio, and anything else you can embed.
+This article walks through how content classification works end to end — the same pipeline behind recommendations, feeds, and discovery at Pinterest, Spotify, and X. Images are the most visual modality, so we’ll use them as the primary example, though the same principles apply to text, audio, and any other embeddable modality.

 Foundation Models